etherspot/ETHLDN/README.md

 - Social recovery.

 The prize includes $500 in USDC + a $100 voucher for a two-month subscription to the Etherspot services.

+### 5. API3 <> Etherspot: Best Sports Betting Application $1000

+Using Etherspot's Account Abstraction services and API3's sports oracles, hackers will be able to create a sports betting application with a great UX.

+To read more about the API3 side of things or get help, please check [here](https://github.com/api3-ecosystem/EthLdn) or contact them in Telegram.

 ## 🐞 Etherspot Introduction